-There are many other registered faith communities in Sweden besides the Church of Sweden.
+Several different faith communities exist in Sweden, in addition to the Church of Sweden.
 Many of them provide a funeral ceremony for their members.
 When the deceased has been a member of a faith community, the person organising the funeral should contact representatives of the faith community to plan the farewell ceremony.